Zilliqa/ZIP/zips/zip-11.md

 seed node operators who in return are expected to archive all historical transaction data.
-The architecture assumes a set of verifiers (currently the cardinality of the set being 1), that periodically check data availability by periodically querying for block data for randomly chosen blockheights and by comparing the response with the one returned by a "trusted" oracle.
+The architecture assumes a set of verifiers (currently the cardinality of the set being 1), that periodically check data availability by periodically querying for block data for randomly chosen block heights and by comparing the response with the one returned by a "trusted" oracle.

 In order to become a seed node operator, one has to stake a minimum of 10 mil